All services are provided by appointment. Treatment needs vary, and Dr. Wheeler will work with you to set up the most appropriate schedule.

 Brief phone calls are considered to be part of ordinary treatment, and we do not bill patients for them.
 However, extended telephone time may be pro-rated at the usual rate.
 Written reports, preparation of treatment summaries, consulting with other professionals with your permission, and the time spent performing any other service on your behalf will be pro-rated at the usual rate, if the time spent on these services is extensive.

 Dr. Wheeler does try to finish appointments within the time allotted.
-If your appointment does run significantly longer, the extra time is pro-rated.
+If your appointment runs significantly longer, the extra time is pro-rated.

 To check on Out-of-Network Benefits: